motazEmad/game-puzzle/README.md

 Game-puzzle is a CLI game

-first step is to create a profile or select an existing profile, then the game will start, you can go to places and fight villains when you win a fight your level will up based on the strength of the villain you won.
+first step is to create a profile or select an existing profile, then the game will start, you can go to places and fight villains when you win a fight your level will up based on the strength of the villain you beaten.

+When you kill all the villains in the world you win the game.
+If you lost many fights you lose the game.

 After starting the game you can also save the game or exit current profile or exit game.